How do I make a will?

 What happens if a will is not valid?

 In some cases, wills may not be technically valid.
-Examples include if the will isn’t witnessed (a holographic will) or the will maker speaks their wishes in a video recording rather than putting them in writing.
+Examples include if the will isn’t witnessed (which is called a “holographic will”) or the will maker speaks their wishes in a video recording rather than putting them in writing.

-If this happens, for the will to be used, someone must get a court order to “cure deficiencies” in the will under section 58 of the Wills, Estates, and Succession Act.
+If this happens, for the will to be used, someone must get a court order to “cure deficiencies” in the will.
+(See section 58 of the Wills, Estates and Succession Act.)

-If the will does not properly explain the wishes of the will maker, for example if there was an error or omission in the will, but there is evidence of the will maker’s intentions, the will can be “rectified” by the court under section 59 of the Wills, Estates, and Succession Act.
+If the will doesn’t properly explain the wishes of the will maker — for example, there is an error or omission in the will and evidence of the will maker’s intentions — the will can be “rectified” by the court.
+(See section 59 of the act.)
 In such a case, the court will consider additional evidence of the will maker’s intentions.

 Helpful services

-• Law School Legal Advice Program (LSLAP): This has in-person (Vancouver) and remote clinics run by law students at UBC.
+• Law Students’ Legal Advice Program (LSLAP): They have in-person (Vancouver) and remote clinics run by law students at UBC.
 They give free legal advice on wills and estates, and may draft wills.

-• The Elder Law Clinic (Seniors First BC): The clinic gives free legal advice to older adults (55+) about advanced planning documents like wills and powers of attorney.
+• The Elder Law Clinic (Seniors First BC): They give free legal advice to older adults (55+) about advanced planning documents like wills and powers of attorney.

-• Wills & Estates (Everyone Legal Clinic): The clinic prepares wills and powers of attorney on a lower-cost, fixed-fee basis.
+• Everyone Legal Clinic: The clinic prepares wills and powers of attorney on a lower-cost, fixed-fee basis.

 • Find more services.